fixate/redux-resx/README.md

 ## TODO

-* Tests
 * Example
-* Return a promise which resolves/rejects if receiver action creator fires (difficult to match request and receive calls... hmmm)

 ## Future Ideas

-* Middleware that implements a cache using state
+* Middleware (separate package) that implements a decoupled cache using state